Pierced Stones

 (Photo A. de Graauw, 2020).

-Pierced stones as a base for piles of a timber jetty at Sdot Yam (Israel), acc. to Galili (1993).
+Pierced stones as a base for piles of a wooden jetty at Sdot Yam (Israel), acc. to Galili (1993).

-Pierced stones as a base for piles of a timber jetty at Saintes Maries de la Mer (France), acc. to Long (2016).
+Pierced stones as a base for piles of a wooden jetty at Saintes Maries de la Mer (France), acc. to Long (2016).

 (Photo A. de Graauw, 2022).